Chevy Financing: What To Know in 2025

 You can qualify for Chevy financing deals and incentives.

-Chevy is offering 0% APR deals on popular models like the 2025 Silverado, the 2024 Tahoe and the 2024 Suburban at the time of writing.
-Your APR on a GM Financial auto loan will depend on your credit score, location and whether Chevy is offering any special financing at the time of your purchase.
+As of this writing, Chevy is offering 0% APR deals on popular models like the 2026 Trailblazer, the 2026 Equinox and the 2025 Silverado as long as you qualify when you finance through GM Financial.
+Your APR on a GM Financial auto loan will depend on your credit score and whether Chevy is offering any special financing in your location at the time of your purchase.

 Chevy doesn’t disclose their minimum credit requirements, but you can prequalify for a Chevy loan with GM Financial, which allows you to see your rates without impacting your credit score.